Youth mental health is in crisis. Are schools doing enough?

 “It’s identifying your brush fires early in the day,” said Sean Ricks, the district’s senior manager of crisis intervention.

-Houston teachers now give mindfulness lessons, with ocean sounds played via YouTube, and a Chihuahua named Luci and a cockapoo named Omi have joined the district’s crisis team.

 Grant-funding helped Houston build relaxation rooms, known as Thinkeries, at 10 schools last year, costing about $5,000 each.
-District data show campuses with Thinkeries, which sport bean bag chairs and warmly colored walls, saw a 62% decrease in calls to a crisis line last year, Ricks said.
+District data show campuses with Thinkeries saw a 62% decrease in calls to a crisis line last year, Ricks said.
 The district is building more this year.

 But the rooms themselves are not a panacea.
 For the calming rooms to work, schools must teach students to recognize they feel angry or frustrated.
 Then they can use the space to decompress before their emotions erupt, said Kevin Dahill-Fuchel, executive director of Counseling in Schools, a nonprofit that helps schools bolster mental health services.

 In the last days of summer vacation, a “Well Space” at University High School in Irvine, California, was getting finishing touches from an artist who painted a mural of a giant moon over mountains.
-Potted succulents, jute rugs, Buddha-like statuettes and a hanging egg chair brought an un-school-like feel.
 When school starts this week, the room is to be staffed full-time with a counselor or mental health specialist.

 The goal is to normalize the idea of asking for help and give students a place to reset.
-“If they can re-center and refocus,” Blakely said, “they can then, after a short break, go back into their classrooms and be prepared for deeper learning.”
+“If they can re-center and refocus,” said Tammy Blakely, the district’s director of student support services, “they can then, after a short break, go back into their classrooms and be prepared for deeper learning.”

 For more back-to-school coverage, visit: https://apnews.com/hub/back-to-school

 Gecker reported from San Francisco.
-Associated Press writers Heather Hollingsworth in Mission, Kansas; Arleigh Rodgers in Indianapolis and Brooke Schultz in Harrisburg, Pennsylvania, also contributed reporting.
-Data reporter Kavish Harjai contributed from Los Angeles.
+Associated Press reporters Heather Hollingsworth in Mission, Kansas; Arleigh Rodgers in Indianapolis; Brooke Schultz in Harrisburg, Pennsylvania; and Kavish Harjai in Los Angeles also contributed.

 Rodgers, Schultz and Harjai are corps members for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.